Jan. 6 committee faces unprecedented choice of whether to call Republican lawmakers to testify

 Several Republicans who oppose Jan.
 6 commission are potential witnesses about Trump’s conduct that day

-Members of the Democratic caucus have been careful to say how the investigation is run will be up to the committee, while making clear they want any Republicans with potentially pertinent information to testify.
+Members of the Democratic caucus have been careful to say how they want the committee to run the investigation, while making clear they want any Republicans with potentially pertinent information to testify.

 “It’s not just progressives, it’s the country wants to know what happened and in order to know what happened and to make sure it never happens again,” said Rep. Pramila Jayapal (D-Wash.), the chair of the Congressional Progressive Caucus.
 “We have to bring in a number of those individuals.
 People who are in Congress who may have been involved.”

-The issue could be politically tricky for Democrats as well.
+The issue could be politically tricky for Democrats.
 While panel members have brushed aside any concerns about setting a precedent for forcing a member to appear as a witness, it’s an almost certainty Republicans would look to retaliate if they were to take back control of the House after the 2022 midterms.
 The committee could also potentially have to rely on a vote of the full House to compel any testimony, which could be difficult if any Democratic members balk at the idea given the party’s slim majority.

 Some Hill aides have speculated that whether a member has to testify could wind up being an issue for the Ethics Committee, while acknowledging that too would be unchartered territory.

-“The House rules say that members shall reflect credibly on the House,” said Brand.
+“The House rules say that members shall reflect credibly on the House,” Brand said.
 “I’m sure that somebody could formulate a theory that says you’re duty bound to respond to a subpoena.”

-A member who exhausted their legal options and was forced to testify could invoke their right against self-incrimination, according to legal experts, but that could be a politically damaging stance to take, particularly during a public hearing.
+Members who exhaust their legal options and are forced to testify could invoke their right against self-incrimination, according to legal experts, but that could be a politically damaging stance to take, particularly during a public hearing.

 When members have testified in the past it has been to advocate their policy views or as part of an ethics investigation involving their behavior.
 There are also instances in which members have voluntarily agreed to testify in complex investigations.
-In 2017, for instance, both Rep. Debbie Wasserman Schultz (D-Fla.) and then-Rep. Dana Rohrabacher (R-Calif.) agreed to be deposed in a GOP-led House Intelligence Committee investigation of Trump’s alleged Russia ties.
+In 2017, for instance, Rep. Debbie Wasserman Schultz (D-Fla.) and then-Rep. Dana Rohrabacher (R-Calif.) agreed to be deposed in a GOP-led House Intelligence Committee investigation of Trump’s alleged Russia ties.

 Jessica Levinson, director of Loyola Law School’s public service institute, said the fact that there is even a discussion about whether a member’s role or relevance to an assault on Congress can be used to force them to testify reflects the breakdown in political norms since Trump was elected and the divisiveness that now accompanies even something as seemingly unifying as investigating a violent attack on the Capitol.